 However, a rabbit cannot eat all of their poop.
 Not all types of rabbit poop are digestible, something we explain further below.

 Rabbits are prolific poopers.
 They have the ability to egest between 200 to 300 individual pellets per day.
 These pellets are small torpedo shaped droppings which are dark and about the size of a squashed pea.
 Rabbits will leave two types of poop:

 - Hard droppings: harder in consistency, but crumbly if a little pressure is applied.
 They are the most common type of rabbit poop and they are inedible as they do not have nutritional value.

 - Cecotropes: a softer consistency, these types of feces are created through hindgut fermentation.
 This process is common to all lagomorphs.
+You may have wondered do rabbits eat their own poop?
 Although commonly excreted, you may not see cecotropes since they are usually eaten soon after they are excreted.
 You may never have even seen them being eaten by your bunny.